chouerik/PE_manuscript/SupplementaryResults/Lineages_delimitation_results/README_lineages_delimitation_supp_results.txt

 Here, the lineages delimitation resulting from the consensus between the proposals obtained by the bGMYC, mPTP and ASAP are made available.
+Colored bars represent the proposal obtained for each bGMYC threshold, with dashed rectangles indicating the proposal of greater agreement with the results of mPTP and/or ASAP (both represented by black bars).
+In the absence of agreement between methods, the suggestion proposed by the intermediate bGMYC threshold (marked with an asterisk) was selected.
+The consensus delimitation hypothesis is represented by the black rectangles above “Cons.”.
+Node support values are represented by the color code described in the figure.

 The scripts used in bGMYC and the command lines used in mPTP are available at https://github.com/chouerik/PE_manuscript/tree/main/phylospatial_scripts/01_lineages_delimitation